-Our schools will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff is no longer employed at the school.
+Our schools will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff isno longer employed at the school.
 We recognise our legal duty to refer to the Disclosure Barring Service (DBS) and any other relevant professional body details of anyone who has harmed or poses a risk of harm to a child.
-For further details on the management of allegations against staff, please see Avanti Schools Trust School's Safer Recruitment Policy.
+For further details on the management of allegations against staff, please see Avanti Schools TrustSchool's Safer Recruitment Policy.

-As stated previously any serious issue with regards to allegations against a staff member should be shared promptly with the Education Director and the MAT Lead for SEND and Safeguarding
+As stated previously any serious issue with regards to allegations against a staffmember should be shared promptly with the Education Director and the Director of Inclusion.